Mokshith1708/Dual-Core-RISCV-Simulator/README.md

-# Phasre-4
-### (Date: 11/5/2024)
-- 1 bit branch predictor is added.
-- Code is cleaned up.
-- Some changes in the GUI were made.
-- All things were checked and updated for the last time.
-### (Date: 10/5/2024)
-- There was an error with the memory values of core-2 , it was always showing values of memory-1.
-So it was rectified.
-- Work for predictor is started.

-### (Date: 09/5/2024)
-- Made a small correction in Cache.
-- Started to work to create GUI.
-- Flask was used to create GUI.
-- A new folder called templates was added which contains the code for all the four pages of GUI.
-- App.cpp was created which is the final file to render everthing into a webpage.

 ## Dual-Core-RISCV-Simulator

-Developing a  simulator on the lines of Ripes.
+- Developing a  simulator on the lines of Ripes.
 The simulator will have two cores and will be able to simulate a multi-core environment.
+- This is a Dual Core-RISCV-Simulator wchich consists of 4 phases.
+- The first phase is about creating a 5 stage processor.
+- In the second Phase pipelining is introduced with data forwarding and stall management.
+- In the third Phase of the project Cache with LRU and Random replacement policy was added to the simulator.
+- In the fourth Phase of the project Graphical User Interface and 1 bit predictor were added to the simulator.

 ### How to run